I. Basic Concepts—Definitions, Rights, and Responsibilities

-The Library Privacy Guidelines for K-12 Students lay out both the challenges to and opportunities for protecting minors’ privacy in public elementary, middle, and high schools.
+The Library Privacy Guidelines for K-12 Students lay out both the challenges to, and opportunities for, protecting minors’ privacy in public elementary, middle, and high schools.
 School libraries are often no longer independent entities and are frequently integrated into the district’s administrative and technology infrastructure.
-As a result, it becomes more difficult for school librarians to act autonomously to implement privacy policies and practices when library resource management systems, digital resources, and other applications are tied into the districtwide infrastructure.
-It is now common for parents to be able to view the digital library records of their children in real time through the district’s educational technology portal.
-In many districts parents receive regular reports of the websites their children visit.
+As a result, it becomes more difficult for school library workers to act autonomously to implement privacy policies and practices when library resource management systems, digital resources, and other applications are tied into the districtwide infrastructure.
+It is now common for parents or caregivers to be able to view the digital library records of their children in real time through the district’s educational technology portal.
+In many districts, parents or caregivers receive regular reports of the websites their children visit.
 These uses of technology seriously undermine students’ privacy in school libraries.

-Beyond strong policies, school librarians can protect students’ privacy through best practices such as by:
+Beyond strong policies, school library workers can protect students’ privacy through best practices such as by:

 - Training library staff, volunteers, and student assistants about the legal and ethical nature of privacy in the library and the confidentiality of all library records.